Child Support in Florida: FAQs and Resources

 Florida uses the income shares model to determine child support payments.
 Under this model, the state will consider both parents' gross monthly income from various sources including salary, disability benefits, worker’s compensation, and more.
 It will also consider relevant factors including the needs of the child(ren), their age(s), station in life, and their standard of living.

-How much does child support cost in Florida?
+How much does the amount of child support cost in Florida?

 The amount of child support you either pay or receive will be based on Florida's most current child support guidelines schedule detailed in the 2020 Florida Statute § 61.30.